 Chawnga became a traveling evangelist, and along with other young Hmar men, took the message of salvation through Jesus Christ to their own people.
 The truth of God’s Word reached every village without the influence of other evangelists.

 A Mandate for the Transforming Word of God

-Do you have anyone in your life that seems so far from accepting the grace and truth found in God?
-May this testimony serve as an encouragement to you as you boldly share your faith, trusting God to do what only He and His Word can do.
+Do you have anyone in your life who seems far from accepting the grace and truth found in God?
+May this testimony serve as an encouragement to you as you boldly share your faith, trusting God to do what only he and his Word can do.

 Think again about how God pursued you, sought you out, and rescued you.
 You have an opportunity to proclaim the gospel and share the great need for it among all people.
 Today you can pray for and go after the most marginalized people groups, to let them know God loves them and speaks their language.